 Estimated reading time: 6 minutes

 The European SOTA Activity Day 2020 took place on Saturday, 19th September 2020.
 It developed out of the OE5 SOTA Day which usually takes place in the middle of September.
 OE5 SOTA Day was initially created to bring together SOTA activators and activate as many summits as possible within a predefined region in OE5.
 The activations are followed by a social get-together at a local restaurant.
 Due to a ever-increasing number of activators a OE SOTA Day has been held in parallel with the the OE5 SOTA Day since a couple of years.
+The European SOTA Activity Day will also take place in 2021.

 Given the restrictions of meeting in person due the Corona virus outbreak Jürgen HB9BIN who is a regular guest at the OE5 SOTA Day conceived the idea of extending the already existing OE/OE5 SOTA Day to include all Europe.
 After conferring with Sylvia OE5YYN (SOTA Association Manager OE) the European SOTA Activity Day 2020 was proposed on the SOTA Reflector.
 After a rather chilly initial reception in the end a large amount of local SOTA associations (even from other continents) declared their participation in this shared event.